michelemarri/media-toolkit/README.md

 5. **Image Optimization**: Process during low-traffic periods

 ## Changelog

+### 2.3.0
+- **New**: Optimize on Upload - Automatically compress images when uploaded
+- **New**: Thumbnail optimization - All generated thumbnail sizes are also optimized on upload
+- **New**: Upload processing flow:
+  - Main file: Resize → Optimize → Cloud Upload
+  - Thumbnails: Generate → Optimize → Cloud Upload
+- **New**: Toggle to enable/disable automatic optimization on upload
+- **Improved**: Both main images and thumbnails are optimized before cloud upload, maximizing storage and bandwidth savings

 ### 2.2.2
 - **Fix**: CDN URL not applied to media URLs - URLs were using saved S3 direct URLs instead of computing them dynamically from current CDN settings